Naylor hits 2-run single in 10th as Guardians beat Cubs 8-6 after blowing 4-run lead in 9th

 Sam Hentges (1-0) retired all three batters in the bottom half, sending the Cubs to their sixth loss in seven games.

-The Guardians looked as though they were on their way to an easy win after waiting out yet another long rain delay before things took a wild turn.

-Cleveland was sailing along with a 6-1 lead in the eighth when Christopher Morel hit a solo homer for Chicago off Trevor Stephan.
+Cleveland had a 6-1 lead in the eighth before Christopher Morel hit a solo homer for Chicago off Trevor Stephan.

 Clase walked Jared Young leading off the ninth and unraveled from there.
 Trey Mancini hit an RBI single.
 The Cubs then loaded the bases on back-to-back infield singles by Mike Tauchman and Nico Hoerner that Naylor was unable to turn into outs at first base.
 Morel drove in two with a single up the middle.